 If you have a large enough hanging basket you can plant several babies together to create a future cascading waterfall of babies! (see picture in the article or image four in the gallery, each basket has two fully mature and independent plants).
 Very effective in a conservatory or anywhere where you have height such as the top of cupboards, or wall shelves.

 It's pretty difficult to kill Spider Plants so while it rarely just dies on you, your plant may get a few ugly side effects if you're not treating it correctly.

 This is normally caused by excessively hot air (i.e. if it's above a hot radiator) or from underfeeding.
 You should aim to feed it at least once a month during the growing seasons.
 Once the ends go brown they stay brown, so nip the tips off with a pair of scissors.

 This is a watering fault.
 You don't need to water as frequently in Winter as the plant is hardly growing at this time of the year.

 Leaves curl with spots of brown / yellowing and leaf fall

-In the growing season this is caused by too little water.
+In the growing months this is caused by too little water.
 It usually means you have allowed the soil to completely dry out and then left it like that for another few weeks.
-(In other words, you probably can't actually recall when you last watered it.
-Opps).

 No Spider Babies

-Your Spider Plant is too young.
+Quite likely it's because your Spider Plant is too young.
 Flowers and therefore babies only appear on more mature plants, it also needs to be in a reasonably sized pot.
 If the plant has never been repotted from the tiny pot in which you originally received it, then it's time for a size upgrade.
+Remember - Thriving not Surviving.

 For even more Houseplant articles you may like our